-\paragraph{MergeComponents (Algorithm~\ref{algo:merge-components})} \begin{itemize}[topsep=0pt] \itemsep0em \item \texttt{min\_size\_init} - discard initial components smaller than this.
-We used $0.02\%$ of the dataset size, or about 20 points.
-This parameter helps speed up the algorithm (by reducing the number of pairwise comparisons) and avoids merges through single-point components. \item \texttt{min\_size\_merged} - discard merged components smaller than this.
-We used $2\%$ of the dataset size, or about 2000 points.
-This parameter helps exclude spurious interstitial points that appear at boundaries where low-dimensional components intersect. \item \texttt{min\_common\_edge\_frac(d)} - the minimum fraction of edges that two manifold components must share in common to merge, as a function of dimensionality $d$.
+\textbf{MergeComponents (Algorithm~\ref{algo:merge-components})} \begin{itemize}[topsep=0pt] \itemsep0em \item \texttt{min\_size\_init} - discard initial components smaller than this, which helps speed up the algorithm (by reducing the number of pairwise comparisons) and avoid merges through single-point components.
+We used $0.02\%$ of the dataset size, or 20 points. \item \texttt{min\_size\_merged} - discard merged components smaller than this, which helps exclude spurious interstitial points at boundaries where low-dimensional components intersect.
+We used $2\%$ of the dataset size, or 2000 points. \item \texttt{min\_common\_edge\_frac(d)} - the minimum fraction of edges that two manifold components must share in common to merge, as a function of dimensionality $d$.
 We used $2^{-d-1} + 2^{-d-2}$; this is based on the idea that two neighboring (possibly distorted) hypercubes of dimension $d$ should match on one of their sides; since they have $2^d$ sides, the fraction of matching edge points would be $2^{-d}$.
-However, for robustness (as not all components will be hypercubes, and even then some edge points may not match), we average this with the smaller fraction that a $d+1$ dimensional hypercube would need, or $2^{-d-1}$, for our resulting $2^{-d-1} + 2^{-d-2}$.
-We found that this choice was not critical in preliminary experiments, as matches were common for components with the same true assignments and rare for others, but it could become more important for sparse or noisy data. \end{itemize}
+However, for robustness (as not all manifold segments will be hypercubes, and even then some edge points may not match), we average that fraction with the smaller fraction that would need for a $d+1$ dimensional hypercube, or $2^{-d-1}$, for our resulting $2^{-d-1} + 2^{-d-2}$.
+In general, we found that this choice was not critical in the noiseless data case, as matches were common for separated components with the same true assignments and rare for others, but it did help in cases with many intersecting components. \end{itemize}